svilupp/svilupp.github.io/scratchpad/running_70bn_parameter_llm.md

 \toc

-## Title: Running 70 Billion Parameters on Your Mac?
+## Running 70 Billion Parameters on Your Mac?

 It's a fascinating time in the world of generative AI and large language models.
 I recently had an experience that seemed almost surreal just a year ago—I ran a 70 billion parameter language model, Llama2, locally on my Mac M1.
 To put that into perspective, if each parameter were an M&M, we could fill more than 10 Olympic-sized swimming pools!